cabal-club/cable/handshake.md

 ### 5.3 Message encoding
-This subsection defines a pseudocode function `WriteMsg(plaintext)` that takes the full Cable Wire Protocol message payload, `plaintext`, as bytes, and writes them to the network, performing encryption and fragmentation:
+This subsection defines a pseudocode function `WriteMsg(plaintext)` that takes the full Cable Wire Protocol message payload, `plaintext`, as bytes, and writes the bytes  to the network, performing encryption and fragmentation:

 ```js
 function WriteMsg (plaintext) {